 Project partners are those who have formal intergovernmental agreements (IGAs) in place to provide financial resources to support the Loop 101 Mobility Project.
-These include Valley Metro and the cities of Phoenix, Glendale, Peoria, Scottsdale, Tempe, Mesa, and Chandler.
+These include Valley Metro and the cities of Phoenix, Glendale, Peoria, Tempe, Mesa, and Chandler.
+There are cities that Loop 101 traverses that are not formal partner agencies in the Loop 101 Mobility Project that are considered future potential partners.
+The way the DSS has been organized to function as an opt-in system in the initial phase, any additional partner agency not specifically identified in this ConOps will be considered opted-out in the initial phase of ICM implementation but not prohibit these agencies from utilizing the services of or participating in the DSS or ARIS components in the future.
 A variety of representatives from multiple departments within each of the project partner agencies have been involved in the key phases of the project to garner their unique perspectives, as applicable, including traffic engineering, transit, traffic operations, maintenance, law enforcement, public information office, and information technology.
 The Loop 101 Mobility Project will also involve several additional project stakeholders as part of operations discussions, concept planning, requirements development and future implementation and operations.
 These additional project stakeholders include the Arizona Department of Public Safety, the Maricopa Association of Governments, and the Salt River Pima-Maricopa Indian Community.
 Arizona State University and the University of Arizona will participate in technical tasks.
-All project partners are considered stakeholders and the term stakeholder is used throughout this document unless there is a need to specifically differentiate partner agencies.
+All project partners are considered stakeholders, and the term stakeholder is used throughout this document unless there is a need to specifically differentiate partner agencies.